-The capital assets of the Village are those assets that are used in the performance of Village functions.
-Capital assets include equipment, buildings, land, and park facilities etc. The Village has elected to retroactively apply the capitalization requirements of GASB Statement No 34 to major general infrastructure assets acquired in fiscal years ending after June 30, 1980, or that were significantly reconstructed or improved during that multiyear period.
+The capital assets of the Village are those assets used in the performance of Village functions, including equipment, buildings, land, park facilities, etc. The Village has elected to retroactively apply the capitalization requirements of GASB Statement No. 34 to major general infrastructure assets acquired in fiscal years ending after June 30, 1980, or significantly reconstructed or improved during that multiyear period.

-The Village's investment in capital assets for its governmental and business-type activities as of September 30, 2022 and 2021 amounts to \$41.52 million and \$40.15 million, respectively (net of accumulated depreciation).
+As of September 30, 2023, and 2022, the Village's investment in capital assets for its governmental and business-type activities amounts to \$41.94 million and \$41.52 million, respectively (net of accumulated depreciation).